Os justi (Bruckner): History

 Bruckner composed this gradual on 18 July 1879 and dedicated it to Ignaz Traumihler, choirmaster of St. Florian Abbey.

 When Traumihler saw the manuscript, he asked: "Ist's der ganze Text?"
 (Is this the whole text?)
 Therefore, Bruckner added on 28 July 1879 a verse Inveni David in a Gregorian mode followed by a repeat of the Alleluja.

 While the first performance was expected on Traumihler's name-day (31 July 1879), it finally occurred four weeks later on 28 August 1879 on the feast of Saint Augustinus.
 Traumihler conducted while Bruckner played the organ.

+In addition to the manuscript of 18 July 1879 (WAB 30,1), there is a revised manuscript of August 1879 (WAB 30,2).

 The work was first edited by Theodor Rättig, Vienna in 1886, together with three other graduals: Locus iste, Christus factus est and Virga Jesse.
-In this first edition, something went wrong: the motet and the first Alleluja were issued, but not the extra verse (Inveni David) and the repeat of the Alleluja.
-The extra verse and the repeat of the Alleluja were — wrongly — classified by Grasberger as a separate work (Inveni David, WAB 20).
+This first edition did not include the extra verse (Inveni David) and the repeat of the Alleluja.
+The verse and the repeat of the Alleluja were classified by Grasberger as a separate work (Inveni David, WAB 20).
+Both the first edition and the MWV edition are based on the revised manuscript of August 1879.

+The only edition of the first version is a facsimile of the manuscript of 18 July 1879 by A. Göllerich.

-The full original setting, the manuscripts of which are archived at the Österreichische Nationalbibliothek, is put in Band XXI/28 of the Gesamtausgabe.
+The completed setting with the extra verse (Inveni David) and the repeat of the Alleluja – the manuscripts of which are archived at the Österreichische Nationalbibliothek – is put in Band XXI/28 of the Gesamtausgabe.